ErmiyasB/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/holberton/betty - delete the file betty the file betty is in /tmp/hoberton rm -r /tmp/holberton- delete the directory holberton that is in the /tmp directory cd - :-changes the working directory to the previous one ls -la../boot list all file even one with names beginning with period in the current directory and the parent of the working directory and the /boot directory in long format
+rm /tmp/holberton/betty - delete the file betty the file betty is in /tmp/hoberton rm -r /tmp/holberton- delete the directory holberton that is in the /tmp directory cd - :-changes the working directory to the previous one ls -la. .. /boot- list all file (even ones with names beginning with period character, which are normaly hidden)in the current directory and the parent of the working directory and the /boot directory(in this order) in long format